msracver/Deformable-ConvNets/DCNv2_op/README.md

 }
 ```

-This folder provides the updated deformable conv layer which can reproduce the results in the Deformable ConvNets v2 paper.
+This folder provides the operators of modulated deformable convolution and RoIpooling.
+Especially, we updated the deformable conv layer which can reproduce the results in the Deformable ConvNets v2 paper.
 The major changes are as follows:

 * To better handle occasions where sampling locations are outside of the image boundary.